 desirable to e.g. allow the code segment of a program to be writeable and

-the data section to be exectuable.
+the data section to be executable.
 Virtual Memory Systems provide read-

-only, read-write and exectue-only protection on a page granularity[JM97].
+only, read-write and execute-only protection on a page granularity [JM97].

 Illegal references may trigger exceptions, which allow the operating sys- tem to deal with the program [JM98a].